donpdonp/flaredb/readme.md

 ## idfxdb
 idfxdb manages a configurable set of indexes used to query a set of data objects.
-It aims to be an efficient system to read/write large sets of data objects using a minimal amount of ram/small virtual server.
+It aims to be an efficient system to read/write large sets of data using a minimal amount of ram/small virtual server.

 A data object is a set of fields that describe the object (such as a javascript object,